 The ESA does not establish protections or consultation requirements for candidate species such as monarch butterfly, but the USFWS encourages implementing measures that will remove or reduce threats to these species.
-The USGS has determined that Preferred Alternative is not likely to adversely affect monarch butterfly, while a determination of no effect was reached for monarch butterfly using the IPaC system and Minnesota-Wisconsin Determination Key.
+A determination of no effect was reached for monarch butterfly using the IPaC system and Minnesota-Wisconsin Determination Key.
 The conservation measures to be employed to minimize impacts to rusty patched bumble bee will also avoid or minimize impacts to monarch butterfly.
 Additionally, the planned restoration of existing prairie habitat and the net increase in prairie habitat would benefit this pollinator.

-NWHC development plans include use of native or adapted trees, shrubs and flowering plants that bloom from spring through fall in landscape plans.
-In addition, impacts to vegetation would be minimized by incorporating BMPs to avoid the spread or introduction of invasive plants during construction and revegetating temporarily disturbed areas that would remain undeveloped following completion of construction using native species.
+NWHC development plans would include use of native and/or adapted trees, shrubs and flowering plants that bloom from spring through fall in landscape plans.
+In addition, impacts to vegetation would be minimized by incorporating BMPs to avoid the spread or introduction of invasive plants during construction and re-vegetating temporarily disturbed areas that would remain undeveloped following completion of construction using native species.
 Approximately 2.10 acres of prairie habitat that would be temporarily disturbed would be restored through invasive plant removal and revegetation with native prairie species.
+Through restoration of degraded habitat, the USGS would prevent a net loss of prairie acreage due to construction.
+The USGS would contact Dane County Parks to discuss use of native seeds collected by the County as part of the prairie restoration effort.